RoganDawes/P4wnP1/README.md

 - Modular, RAT like payload enhancement (integration of PowerSploit etc.) for airgapped targets
 - Binding HID channel to a TCP socket, on both, target and P4wnP1 to use TCP based tools (metasploit, nmap etc.)
 - HID based file transfer from and to P4wnP1

+Some new features are already in ``devel`` branch
+- partially finished HID covert channel (with pure in memory PowerShell payload for target host)
+- finished **payload trigger via target's keyboard** CAPSLOCK / NUMLOCK / SCROLLLOCK (insider attacks, payload branching)
+- payload **callback when target installed keyboard driver** (no more delays to fire keyboard attacks)

 Feature Comparison with BashBunny
 ---------------------------------